dade92/patient-manager/README.md

 Inside the `deploy` folder, run the script `run.sh`.
 It will download and execute the spring boot app along with minio container used as a file storage.
 Note that you have to set two environment variables in your OS, the `BLOB_DB_USERNAME` and `BLOB_DB_PASSWORD`.

+## Local testing

+You can run the spring boot application locally and then run the script `run-local-env.sh` that will run an instance of minIO locally, without any volume attached.